 All applicants must be conducting multidisciplinary, clinical, translational research.
+All translational research, regardless of stage (T1 through T4), are eligible for consideration.
 Clinical research is defined as patient-oriented research, that is, research conducted with human subjects or on material of human origin such as tissues, specimens and cognitive phenomena, for which an investigator or colleague directly interacts with human subjects.

 KL2 scholars may not conduct clinical trials beyond the end of phase IIA.
 A phase IIA clinical trial is a pilot study to evaluate the efficacy and safety of an intervention in patients with the disease or condition to be treated, diagnosed or prevented.
 These studies may focus on participant population characteristics, dose response, dose frequency or other characteristics related to safety or efficacy.
 Phase IIA trials are not considered pivotal trials of efficacy.

 KL2 scholars must have the support of two mentors.
 These mentors must be approved by the Program and must come from two different disciplines.

 The applicant may be or have been a principal investigator (PI) of NIH R03 and R21 grants or non-PHS equivalents at the time of application.
 Applicants cannot have been a PI on an NIH research grant (such as R01, R29, or P01) or a non-NIH equivalent to these grants.
 The applicant may have had support from a National Research Service Award (F or T) or an NIH small grant (R03).